Back

 After you receive a verbal offer from a university, you should also receive an email confirming what you need to do next.
 To accept an offer, sign in to your UCAS Hub and add the course as your Clearing choice to your application.

-You can only add a Clearing choice if you have been given permission by the university to do so and you can only add one Clearing choice at a time.
+You can only add a Clearing choice if you've been given permission by the university to do so and you can only add one Clearing choice at a time.

 Your email confirmation should also set out how long you have to accept your offer.
 Adding a Clearing choice counts as you accepting the offer.
 The university will then confirm your place and this will show as an acceptance on your application.